Freezing Pumpkin Pie to Beat the Holiday Rush

 Pie Baking – Simple Ingredients and Equipment

 While there is not a designated time to bake a pie, late fall seems to bring out the pie baking instinct in many.
 Perhaps it is the combination of bumper crops from our gardens and fruit trees with the anticipated holiday season and cooler weather enticing one to turn on the oven that brings on the urge to tie on those apron strings and get baking.
-I’ve felt it myself.
+When fresh ingredients are available, that is the best time to bake a pie.

 Making pie is easy and need not be intimidating.
-Using tips from my mother-in-law, let’s get into the art of pie baking beginning with the ingredients and equipment needed for the foundation, the pie crust.
+It all begins with the ingredients and equipment needed for the foundation, the pie crust.

 3 Basic Ingredients and Simple Equipment